 What we want

 We want public health, including sexual and reproductive health services to be fully funded to meet local need.
-The Government’s Spending Review in 2019 should include an uplift in public health funding that reverses the cuts and invests in local prevention services.
+The Government’s Spending Round in 2019 should include an uplift in public health funding that reverses the cuts and invests in local prevention services.

 If you would like to get in touch with us about this campaign, email [email protected].